Is Texas a Community Property State?

 The answer is yes, Texas is a community property state in divorce.

-Therefore, if you’re facing a divorce, Texas community property laws provide that marital assets be divided pursuant to these laws.
+Therefore, if you’re facing a divorce, Texas community property laws provide that marital assets be divided under these laws.

-A divorce represents an emotional, life-changing event in most people’s lives.
-However, it’s important to understand what community property is in Texas and understand your rights throughout the divorce process.
+Most people experience a divorce as an emotional, life-changing event.
+However, it’s essential to understand what community property is in Texas and your rights throughout the divorce process.

-Consult with a qualified Houston divorce attorney to carefully assess your property rights under Texas community property laws.
+Consult a qualified Houston divorce attorney to assess your property rights under Texas community property laws carefully.

 Contact us online or call (713) 221-9088 today for a free consultation.